Frank M. Bradley: Military career

 After graduating from the United States Naval Academy in 1991, he then immediately applied for SEAL selection and graduated from Basic Under Water Demolitions/SEAL training (BUD/S) with class 179 in 1992.
 His operational assignments from 1992 to 1999 include, assistant platoon commander and platoon commander tours at SEAL Team Four and SEAL Delivery Vehicle Team Two.
 He also served as an international exchange officer with the Italian COMSUBIN or Italian SEALs.
-In 1999 Bradley volunteered for assignment to the Naval Special Warfare Development Group (commonly known as DEVGRU or SEAL Team Six), and completed a specialized selection and training course known as green team.
-There he operated, rehearsed and planned classified missions and operations.
-At DEVGRU he also held numerous leadership positions from 1999 until 2015 that included Element Leader, Troop Commander, Squadron Operations Officer, Operations Officer, Squadron Commander, Deputy Commanding Officer and finally, Commanding Officer from 2013 to 2015.
-He was also among the first American and coalition troops to deploy to Afghanistan following the September 11th attacks, and he has deployed consistently since in support of the war on terror.
+In 1999, Bradley volunteered for assignment to the Naval Special Warfare Development Group (commonly known as DEVGRU or SEAL Team Six) and completed a specialized selection and training course known as Green Team.
+There he operated, rehearsed, and planned clandestine operations.
+At DEVGRU, he also held numerous leadership positions from 1999 until 2015, which included element leader, troop commander, squadron operations officer, operations officer, squadron commander, deputy commanding officer, and finally, commanding officer from 2013 to 2015.
+He was also among the first American and coalition troops to deploy to Afghanistan following the attacks on 11 September 2001, and he has deployed consistently since in support of the war on terror.

-His staff duty from 2016 to 2018 has included service as JSOC’s J-3 Technical Operations division chief and deputy J-3; Vice Deputy Director for Global Operations for the Joint Staff J-3; Executive Officer for the Chairman of the Joint Chiefs of Staff, General Joseph F. Dunford, Jr. and the Deputy Director for CT Strategy for the Joint Staff J-5.
-He also served as Assistant Commander of JSOC from 2018 to 2020 before taking the post as Commander of Special Operations Command Central from 2020 to 2022.
+His staff duty from 2016 to 2018 has included service as JSOC’s J-3 Technical Operations division chief and deputy J-3; vice deputy director for Global Operations for the Joint Staff J-3; executive officer for the Chairman of the Joint Chiefs of Staff, General Joseph F. Dunford, Jr. and the deputy director for CT Strategy for the Joint Staff J-5.
+He also served as assistant commander of JSOC from 2018 to 2020 before taking the post as commander of Special Operations Command Central from 2020 to 2022.

-In May 2022, Bradley was nominated for promotion to Vice Admiral and assigned as Commander, Joint Special Operations Command.
-Then in August of 2022 Bradley was promoted to Vice Admiral and took command of his current post as Commander of the Joint Special Operations Command.
+In May 2022, Bradley was nominated for promotion to vice admiral and assigned as Commander, Joint Special Operations Command.
+In August 2022, Bradley was promoted and took command of Joint Special Operations Command.
+In June 2025, Bradley was nominated for promotion to admiral and assignment as commander of the United States Special Operations Command.